Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

-Unsupervised learning is a common approach for the recognition of implicit human social cues \cite{martinez2016advances, carbonell2021comparing}, especially as manual labeling of social cues is often expensive.
-Common unsupervised approaches include self-supervised learning to create reliable labels for data, or through the extraction of salient features from the data itself.
-Self-supervised learning (SSL) methods automatically generate labels from unstructured data by exploring its inherent structure, assigning labels to the data, and using the self-generated labels to continue training themselves.
+Unsupervised learning is one approach for recognizing implicit human social cues \cite{martinez2016advances, carbonell2021comparing}.
+Common unsupervised approaches include Self-Supervised Learning (SSL) methods, which generate labels from unstructured data, assign labels to the data, and use the self-generated labels to continue training themselves.
 The ground-truth labels change with each training iteration.
 Other approaches involve the use of probability distributions through the use of neural networks and probabilistic regression.